Donald Trump Voice Changer / Voice Imitator / Voice Generator Software

 Then it is best to start the Donald Trump voice changer via the Windows start menu.
 The Donald Trump voice changer installer created a link there.
 You can also manually run Donald.exe in the install directory (using the Windows-Explorer).

-If you cannot run Donald.exe because you get 'error 0xc0000017', try starting it again several times.
-I noticed Windows 10 sometimes does not want to run the imitator, although the very same imitator worked fine on Windows 7, for instance.
-If you get an error saying the 'side-by-side configuration is invalid', please install the VC++ 2005 Redistributable which is located in the installation directory of the installed (!) voice imitator (for example: "C:\Program Files\Hirnsoft\Donald Trump Voice Imitator\vcredist_x86.exe").
+If you get an error saying the 'side-by-side configuration is invalid', please install the VC++ 2019 Redistributable which is located in the installation directory of the installed (!) voice imitator (for example: "C:\Program Files (x86)\Hirnsoft\Donald Trump Voice Imitator\vcredist_x86.exe").

 If you cannot run the voice changer because Windows creates other odd error messages and your computer does not have more than 2 GB RAM, please enlarge the Windows swap file.
 You might google for instructions how to do so.